If you care about the success of your website (who doesn’t?), you need to keep track of metrics related to your web traffic and audience.

 However, one such highly popular tool is Google Analytics, offered for free (premium version available too) by the search engine giant Google!
 Considering the fact that Google happens to be the apex source of traffic for virtually every website on the internet, using a service provided by Google to measure the performance of your website is surely a very good idea.

-In this Learn Something New article, I will discuss some key points that you need to know when using Google Analytics.
-However, I will just cover some very basic how-to info, just to help you get started quickly.
+I will cover some very basic how-to info, just to help you get started quickly.
 If you need further information, perhaps the Google Analytics documentation will help you.

 There are a zillion things that you can accomplish with Google Analytics.
 However. for the majority of users, it makes sense to employ this service for a specific set of goals, in order to get the most of it.
 Here is what I think you should consider using Google Analytics for: